 THIS WILL ALSO HELP FOR THE PUMKIN SEEDS RECIPE: How To Dry Pumpkin Seeds

 You may be wondering what to do with pumpkin innards (called pumpkin guts or pumpkin brains) after scooping them out of fresh pumpkin to make your pumpkin seeds.
 Once you separate the pumpkin insides (fibrous strands) from the seeds of the pumpkin, use you can them for a variety of things.

 - Compost pumpkin guts

 - Use it for homemade pumpkin puree (especially if you’re using sweet pie pumpkins!)

 - Make pumpkin bread or pumpkin muffins

 How To Prepare Pumpkin Seeds For Eating

-Preparing pumpkin seeds for eating is very simple (if not a little messy).
+Preparing pumpkin seeds for eating is very simple (and messy to clean seeds).